Mayke Nieuwkerk

 Projects

-I am currently working on my PhD at the EECRG at the University of Bergen titled "Using UV-B-absorbing compounds in sporopollenin as a proxy for plant-received UV-B: a greenhouse- and field-experimental approach".
+I am currently working on my PhD at the Terrestrial Ecology research group at the University of Bergen titled "Using UV-B-absorbing compounds in sporopollenin as a proxy for plant-received UV-B: a greenhouse- and field-experimental approach".

-During my PhD I will research several key challanges of using pollen chemistry as a proxy for plant-recieved UV-B.
+During my PhD I will research several key challenges of using pollen chemistry as a proxy for plant-received UV-B.

 2. What is the importance of phenotypic plasticity compared to local adaptation on the UV-B-absorbing compounds signal?